 At a true luxury ayahuasca retreat, you get personalized guidance, vetted safety protocols, small group sizes, and world-class facilitators – all within a sacred natural environment.

 Most retreat centers offer group programs with little personal attention.
 We do things differently.
 Every guest at Blue Morpho receives one-on-one support, daily integration sessions, and direct access to Maestro Hamilton Souther throughout the entire stay.
+See what guests have said in our retreat testimonials.

 That level of attention changes everything.